 Maria

-These "8 Unforgettable Places in Italy" includes both well known and lesser known areas; from Puglia to Piedmont this really is Italy at its most beautiful.
+These "8 Unforgettable Places in Italy" include both well-known and lesser-known areas; from Puglia to Piedmont, they cover Italy's most popular regions.
+This really is Italy at its most beautiful.

 Five little villages cling precariously to the cliffs above the Mediterranean.
 Together with Lake Orta and Venice, the Cinque Terre is certainly one of the most romantic spots in Italy.
 Visit in early spring to avoid crowds, and where is the best place to stay?
 Well, definitely the Oasi Hotel in nearby Levento.

-Probably the most famous piece of coastline in Italy - despite the tourists, inflated prices and often poor service the Amalfi coast is great.
-I would suggest you stay at the Grand Hotel Convento di Amalfi, the photo above was taken there, and it truly is like something from a movie.
+Probably the most famous piece of coastline in Italy—despite the tourists, inflated prices, and often poor service, the Amalfi Coast is definitely a must-visit destination.
+If this is a once-in-a-lifetime visit and you don't mind splurging a little to make memories you'll treasure forever, then I would suggest you stay at the Grand Hotel Convento di Amalfi; the photo above was taken there, and it truly is like something from a movie.
 Even I feel like a movie star as I stand upon the terrace, aperol spritz in hand, and gaze out at the bluest of blue Mediterranean seas far below.

 Champagne air, awe-inspiring mountains, quiet walks through fairytale forests, and some lovely little villages — Alleghe is one of my favorite towns: you can see more here.
 The mountains spread across a number of Italian regions, with the South Tyrol/Alto Adige being the most mountainous of the regions and arguably the most scenic.